mxjoly/binance-futures-trading-bot/README.md

 - [ ] Trade managements
 - [x] Add a trade configuration property to limited the holding duration of a trade or position
 - [ ] Spot portfolio arbitrage in spot
+- [ ] KNN algorithm issue to fix in backtesting

 ## Documentation